 Maritime security

-Chokepoints like the Strait of Hormuz, the Suez Canal and the South China Sea are geopolitical flashpoints where piracy and maritime terrorism are growing concerns.
+Chokepoints like the Strait of Hormuz, the Suez Canal and the South China Sea are geopolitical flashpoints.
+This is where piracy and maritime terrorism are growing concerns.
 The International Maritime Bureau reported a 20% rise in piracy incidents in 2023, many involving hijackings for ransom.

 Geostrategic competition

-Nations such as China, through initiatives like the Belt and Road Initiative, are expanding their influence over maritime routes, further complicating the security landscape.
-This creates additional risks for Canadian companies involved in global shipping or reliant on maritime trade routes for energy or manufacturing materials.
+Nations such as China, through initiatives like the Belt and Road Initiative, are expanding their influence over maritime routes.
+This further complicates the security landscape and creates additional risks for Canadian companies.
+Especially when they’re involved in global shipping or reliant on maritime trade routes for energy or manufacturing materials.

 The impact of 2024’s and 2025’s global elections on geopolitical stability

-These two years will be pivotal for global politics, as multiple high-stakes elections are set to take place, with significant implications for international trade, foreign policy, regulatory frameworks and security, especially as political movements advocating for protectionism, nationalism or isolationism continue to gain traction.
+These two years will be pivotal for global politics.
+Multiple high-stakes elections are taking place that have significant implications for international trade, foreign policy, regulatory frameworks and security.
+This is especially true as political movements advocating for protectionism, nationalism or isolationism continue to gain traction.

 US presidential election and North American relations

 The US election in November 2024 will have far-reaching consequences.
-Shifts in US foreign policy could ease or escalate tensions with countries like China, Russia and Iran, directly impacting Canadian businesses operating in or trading with these regions.
+Shifts in US foreign policy could ease or escalate tensions with countries like China, Russia and Iran.
+This can directly impact Canadian businesses operating in or trading with these regions.

-Closer to home, shifts in US foreign policy may potentially impact international relations and trade agreements, such as the United States-Mexico-Canada Agreement (USMCA).
-The USMCA has been instrumental in strengthening economic integration between the US, Canada and Mexico, but its continuity relies heavily on the policies of the incoming administration.
+Closer to home, shifts in US foreign policy could impact international relations and trade agreements.
+The United States-Mexico-Canada Agreement (USMCA) has been instrumental in strengthening economic integration between the US, Canada and Mexico.
+But its continuity relies heavily on the policies of the incoming administration.
 Any move towards protectionism could strain the partnership, especially affecting Canadian industries dependent on cross-border trade and supply chains.
-A change in administration might also bring new priorities to the USMCA’s environmental or labour provisions, potentially leading to renegotiations or adjustments in trade practices.
+A change in administration might also bring new priorities to the USMCA’s environmental or labour provisions.
+This could potentially lead to renegotiations or adjustments in trade practices.

-As the US election could redefine its stance on global and North American affairs, Canadian businesses may find themselves navigating a period of uncertainty.
-The impact of the election will extend beyond economics; a renewed focus on border security, immigration and bilateral energy agreements could arise depending on the next administration’s policy agenda.
-Given the interconnected nature of the US and Canadian economies, any change in USMCA terms or its enforcement will have immediate and significant implications for Canadian industries, especially in manufacturing, agriculture and technology.
+The US election could redefine its stance on global and North American affairs.
+Canadian businesses may find themselves navigating a period of uncertainty.
+The impact of the election will extend beyond economics.
+A renewed focus on border security, immigration and bilateral energy agreements could arise depending on the next administration’s policy agenda.
+Given how connected the US and Canadian economies are, any USMCA changes or enforcements will have immediate and significant implications.
+Especially for Canadian industries in manufacturing, agriculture and technology.

 Emerging markets

-In emerging democracies, over 60 national elections are expected in 2024 and 2025, according to the Institute for Democracy and Electoral Assistance (IDEA).
-These elections could trigger political unrest, protests and violence, increasing the risk for Canadian companies operating in or trading with countries like Brazil or India.
+According to the Institute for Democracy and Electoral Assistance (IDEA), 60+ national elections in emerging democracies are expected by 2025.
+These elections could trigger political unrest, protests and violence, increasing the risk for Canadian companies operating in or trading with.
+Examples of this include countries like Brazil or India.

 Global technology decoupling

 The world is seeing a rapid move toward technology decoupling, particularly in critical sectors like 5G, AI and semiconductors.
-Countries are increasingly building independent tech ecosystems to reduce reliance on foreign technologies, creating new regulatory and logistical challenges and leading to more fragmented global markets.
+Countries are increasingly building independent tech ecosystems to reduce reliance on foreign technologies.
+This creates new regulatory and logistical challenges and leads to more fragmented global markets.

 Supply chain risks

-The decoupling of US and Chinese tech supply chains is particularly challenging for Canadian businesses, especially those in sectors like consumer electronics and automotive, where semiconductors play a vital role.
+The decoupling of US and Chinese tech supply chains is particularly challenging for Canadian businesses.
+This is especially true for those in sectors like consumer electronics and automotive, where semiconductors play a vital role.

 Investment shifts

-A 2024 McKinsey report revealed that 45% of global companies with operations in both China and the US are already shifting parts of their supply chains to mitigate decoupling risks.
+A 2024 McKinsey report shows 45% of global companies with operations in China and the US are shifting supply chains.
+This is to mitigate decoupling risks.

 How exposed are Canadian companies to geopolitical risks?

-Canadian companies are deeply integrated into the global economy, making them particularly susceptible to a range of geopolitical risks, from trade disputes and sanctions to political instability and cyber threats.
+Canadian companies are deeply integrated into the global economy, making them particularly susceptible to a range of geopolitical risks.
+These include trade disputes and sanctions to political instability and cyber threats.

-The interconnected nature of Canada’s key industries means that external shocks can have significant ripple effects, affecting everything from production to profitability.
+Canada’s key industries are interconnected, so external shocks can have a significant impact on everything from production to profitability.
 Some of the most vulnerable sectors include energy, mining, manufacturing, financial services and technology.

 Canadian energy and mining sector

-As one of the world’s largest energy producers and a leading player in global mining, Canada’s resource sector is heavily reliant on international markets.
-Canadian energy and mining companies frequently operate in politically unstable regions, such as Latin America, Africa and the Middle East, where the risk of expropriation, civil unrest and regulatory challenges is high.
+Canada is one of the world’s largest energy producers and a leading player in mining.
+This means their resource sector relies heavily on international markets.
+Canadian energy and mining companies frequently operate in politically unstable regions, such as Latin America, Africa and the Middle East.
+These are places where the risk of expropriation, civil unrest and regulatory challenges is high.

 Canadian mining sector exposure

-The mining sector alone contributes approximately 5% to the country’s GDP, with Canadian mining companies operating in over 100 countries worldwide.
+The mining sector alone contributes approximately 5% to the country’s GDP, with Canadian mining companies operating in 100+ countries worldwide.
 These operations are often exposed to significant geopolitical risks due to volatile regulatory environments or political instability.

 Energy sector vulnerabilities

 Similarly, the Canadian energy sector is exposed to disruptions in politically unstable regions.
-Energy companies with operations in the Middle East or Africa must contend with the possibility of supply interruptions, government interference or asset seizure, or even sabotage due to regional conflicts.
+Energy companies with operations in the Middle East or Africa must contend with a variety of issues.
+These include supply interruptions, government interference or asset seizure, or even sabotage due to regional conflicts.

-For example: A Canadian mining firm operating in Peru could face nationalization or asset seizures if the local political landscape changes.
+For example: A Canadian mining firm operating in Peru could face nationalization or asset seizures if local political landscapes change.
 Political instability or protests over resource extraction could lead to delays or shutdowns, directly impacting profitability.

 Manufacturing and import-export companies in Canada